Thursday, October 25, 2018

 I was a mess.
 People kept telling me the nursing home was my home now.
 I had to get used to it.
 I had to accept it.
 I knew I never would.

-My first night there I met Alice, the admissions nurse.
-She became my friend.
-She talked to me, she listened to me, let me cry when I needed to.
-She helped me plot ways to escape.
 Alice put me to work.
 I ran errands for her.
 I remember one night looking for bed alarms and batteries for bed alarms.
 It took all evening, but I found them.
 It was fun.
 Alice helped me forget where I was.
-Thank you, Alice, for helping me get.through those first months at NHC.
+Thank you, Alice, for helping me get through those first months at the nursing home.

 Living in a group home is a unique way to live.
 I live with two other women.
 We go our own way.
 I don't see them very much.
 Three women who were matched up as housemates.The criteria?
 Our shared disability.

 Today is a difficult day.
 I miss my house, my mom and Lucie.
 My home will always be on Lansdowne Avenue in Southwest St. Louis.
 My house meant memories and connections.
-My house meant family
+My house meant family.

 Sunday, October 14, 2018